JackEdwardLyons/jacklyons-me-beta/content/pages/index.md

     title: 'Hi, I''m Jack Lyons and this is my site.'
     content: >
       I'm a front end web developer from Brisbane, Australia.
-I enjoy building modern web sites and applications with Vue, React, ES2015+, GraphQL, TailwindCSS and Sass.
+I enjoy building modern web sites and applications with Vue, React, ES2020+, TypeScript, GraphQL, TailwindCSS and Sass.
 Contact me today for help on your next project!
     actions:
       - label: Let's talk
         url: /contact